 You have the right to and should always ask the BCBA.
 A good BCBA has a resume prepared to give to potential clients who do ask.
 If they don’t, that may be an indicator that you may need to look elsewhere.

 You can and should ask about the following:

 The Behavior Analyst Certification Board maintains a list of everyone who has earned his certification.
 If you go to www.BACB.com, there is a section for consumers where you can type in your address and locate the name of a certified behavior professional near you.
 Behavior analysts interested in working with children with autism often meet together in a SIG or Special Interest Group.
-To see if there is one in your area, go to https://www.abainternational.org/constituents/chapters/usa-chapters.aspx.
+In the Houston area, the Lone Star Association for Behavior Analysis has such a group.
+See www.lsaba.org.

 No, it is an on-going process because the field of behavior analysis keeps improving as more research is done.
 The certificate must be renewed annually by taking continuing education courses.
 BCBAs and BCaBAs must be recertified every three years by retaking the exam.

 Absolutely not.
 The field of behavior analysis is very broad.
 Some BCBAs have met all the requirements, but still have little or no experience providing “hands on” services to a person with autism.
 The Autism SIG (Special Interest Group of behavior analysts) suggests that a BCBA also needs the following training and experience:

 - one full calendar year (1000 clock hours) of supervised, hands-on training providing ABA to persons with autism